 We will continue to become more transparent in relation to tax through reporting of tax costs.
 In this context we have published our Total Tax Contribution within our Annual Report and Accounts since 2016.
 This provides information of the types of taxes that we pay in the regions in which we operate.

 The Group will not undertake aggressive tax planning, reflecting our low risk appetite in terms of acceptable tax risk.

 Working with Tax Authorities

-In all of our interactions with Tax Authorities, we operate with integrity, trust and mutual respect.
+In all our interactions with Tax Authorities, we operate with integrity, trust and mutual respect.

 We foster a strong, open relationship with Tax Authorities.
-The application of this principle is tailored to each territory’s style of engagement across all of the countries in which we do business.
+The application of this principle is tailored to each territory’s style of engagement across all the countries in which we do business.